vvrmatos/MarioPygame/README.md

 # Mario Pygame
-This is a dummy Mario game made in Pygame
+This is a simple Mario 'game' made in Pygame